 Continuing sales practices that you think are effective or exhausting time and resources implementing changes that have little impact on improving sales effectiveness are counter-productive.
 This makes the Sales Win Loss Analysis a valuable tool for duplicating successes and learning from missteps.

 In addition to the factors above, here are five considerations that could be contributing to your sales losses:

 1. Market Perception

-Be honest.
-Do you really know how your target audience views your company?
+Answer honestly... do you really know how your target audience views your company?
 Are your products and services in sync with the evolving needs of the market?
-We routinely speak to decision makers who are unaware of or misinformed about a company’s full product or service capability.
+We routinely speak to decision-makers who are unaware of or misinformed about a company’s full product or service capability.
 This may make your competitors more attractive.
-We’ve even interviewed decision makers who indicate that companies can come across as “too big” as a result of overselling their work with larger brands.
+We’ve even interviewed decision-makers who indicate that companies can come across as “too big” as a result of overselling their work with larger brands.
 Start looking for common themes and refocus sales pitches on the most appreciated benefits of partnering with your organization.

 Imagine the following scenario: your salesperson enters a meeting and gives what he describes as his “best pitch ever” – great questions, positive interactions.
 But then you fail to win the contract.
-Cleary, the decision maker didn’t share the same view of the meeting.
+Clearly, the decision-maker didn’t share the same view of the meeting.
 Now you’re left scratching your head.
 What happened?
 The connection prospects have with your people (or the competitor’s people for that matter) can greatly influence the purchase decision.
-Do your salespeople come across as caring only about a paycheck or are they viewed like trusted advisors?
-Identify the qualities of your best sales people and then train other team members to become winners.
+Do your salespeople come across as caring only about a paycheck or are they viewed as trusted advisors?
+Identify the qualities of your best salespeople and then train other team members to become winners.